ovh/docs/pages/manage_and_operate/observability/logs_data_platform/opensearch_index/guide.de-de.md

 - The address contains the endpoint of the cluster followed by the **name of your index**
 - The payload of the request is a  **JSON document** which contains the [settings of your index](https://opensearch.org/docs/latest/opensearch/rest-api/index-apis/create-index/){.external}: the number of shards (the number of replicas will be automatically set at 1).

-You have to follow the Logs Data Platform naming convention `<username>-i-<your-suffix>` to create your index. your username, is the one you use to connect to Graylog or to use the API.
+You have to follow the Logs Data Platform naming convention `<username>-i-<your-suffix>` to create your index.
+Your username is the one you use to connect to Graylog or to use the API.
 The suffix can contain any alphanumeric character.

 To delete a index use the following call: